moveeleven-data/ledgerline/models/sources/z_README.md

 # Ledgerline Sources

 Sources declare **external tables that dbt does not create**.
+Sources are declarations only; they don’t create tables.
+They tell dbt where to look and what to expect.
 They define where data lands in the warehouse, how fresh it should be, and what its contract is.

-In Ledgerline, the primary runtime source is the **Atlas metering feed**.
-Other inputs (CRM, catalog, reference, pricing) are represented as seeds in development, but could later be promoted to true sources if upstream systems land them.
+In Ledgerline, the only true runtime source is the Atlas metering feed.
+This feed records how much each customer used each product and plan on a given day.
+It appends new rows daily and never rewrites past data.
+We track freshness, enforce uniqueness at the daily grain, and apply staged cleaning logic.

+The other inputs - customer, product, plan, currency, and country - are modeled as seeds since they are relatively static.

+The daily price book is seeded here for portability and reproducibility.
+In a production system, however, it would be treated as a source with freshness tests, since rates change over time.

 ---

+## Lifecycle

+1. **Seeds** are loaded into the warehouse as static tables via `dbt seed`.
+2. **Sources** resolve runtime inputs.
+   - In dev/CI, seeds act as the `_seeds` schema.
+   - In prod, sources point to raw ingestion schemas.
+3. **Staging** normalizes inputs before history.
+   - In dev, staging queries seeds.
+   - In prod, staging queries live ingestion tables.

+---

 ## Atlas Metering Source

-- **Logical name**: `atlas_meter`
+**Logical name**: `atlas_meter`
-- **Table**: `atlas_meter_usage_daily`
+**Table**: `atlas_meter_usage_daily`

-- **Schema resolution**:
+**Schema resolution**:
-  - **Dev and CI**: `{{ target.schema }}_seeds` — resolves to the seeded usage table so the full pipeline is reproducible without upstream feeds.
+- **Studio and Dev jobs** resolve to `dbt_mtripodi_seeds` (from Project default).
+The usage table comes from seeds, making the entire pipeline reproducible without upstream dependencies.
-  - **Prod**: `{{ env_var("DBT_ATLAS_METER_SCHEMA", target.schema ~ "_seeds") }}` — resolves to the true raw landing schema.

-This indirection allows the **same dbt code to run in all environments**, with only the schema locator changing.
+- **Prod jobs** resolve to `source_data` (from the `DBT_ATLAS_METER_SCHEMA` environment variable).
+This points at the raw landing schema with live usage data.

+This setup ensures the **same dbt code runs everywhere**.
+In development you work against seeds for speed and consistency, while in production jobs the source points at real data.

 ---

-## Freshness and Quality Gates
+## Freshness and Quality Checks

-The source enforces **governance checks at the warehouse edge**:

-- `loaded_at_field = load_ts` is the freshness indicator.
+We check the Atlas metering feed as soon as it lands in the warehouse.
+We make sure the data is recent and shaped correctly before it flows further downstream.

-- **Freshness SLA**:
+- **Freshness SLA**
-  - Warn if more than 36 hours old
+  - Warn if more than **36 hours** old
-  - Error if more than 72 hours old
+  - Error if more than **72 hours** old

+- **Grain contract**
-- **Grain contract**: one row per `(customer_code, product_code, plan_code, report_date)`.
+  - Exactly one row per `(customer_code, product_code, plan_code, report_date)`

-These rules live in `source_atlas_yml` and fail fast when the feed is stale or duplicated, preventing bad data from propagating into history and marts.
+  - No duplicates allowed

+If the data is stale or doesn’t meet the expected grain, the tests stop the process.
+This ensures that staging, history, and marts all build on top of healthy input data.

 ---

-## Flow into Staging

-- **Usage feed**: staging models read directly from `source('atlas_meter','atlas_meter_usage_daily')`.
-- **CRM, catalog, reference, pricing**: in development, staging reads from seeded tables (`ref(...)`).
-In production, these could be upgraded to real sources if ingestion pipelines land them upstream.

-This layered approach lets you start lightweight with seeds, but **graduate to full source contracts** without rewriting downstream code.

----

-## Design Principles

-- **Grain enforced at source**: Uniqueness tests make sure the raw feed respects its daily grain.
-Staging will still dedupe, but the first line of defense is here.
-- **UTC only**: `report_date` is always the calendar day in UTC.
-No time zone conversions are done in this layer.
-- **Freshness is a gate**: If the feed is late, downstream jobs should block or run in safe mode.

----

-## Hashing Strategy

-There is **no hashing at the source level**.
-Sources expose the natural keys and attributes exactly as landed.
-Hashes and surrogate keys are introduced in staging, where deterministic field lists guarantee stable key generation across environments.

----

 ## Testing Strategy

-Source-level tests focus on **upstream integrity**:
+Source-level tests protect **upstream integrity**

-- `dbt_utils.unique_combination_of_columns` to enforce the natural grain.
+- `dbt_utils.unique_combination_of_columns` on the declared grain.
-- Freshness checks with explicit warn and error windows.
+- Freshness checks with explicit warn/error windows.
-- Column presence and descriptions to lock the contract.
+- Column presence, types, and descriptions to lock the contract.

-More sophisticated validations (nonnegativity, year sanity checks, deduplication) happen in staging.
+Anything more sophisticated (like nonnegativity, sanity checks, or deduplication) is handled in staging.

 ---

-## Documentation Posture

-Column descriptions in the source YAML define the **public contract** of the upstream system.
-Downstream models rely on these definitions to maintain consistency.
-If an upstream team renames or repurposes a column, source tests will surface the break before it contaminates history or marts.

----

-## Operational Notes

-- Treat `source()` as the **single point of contract** with upstream.
-Any change to raw schemas should be absorbed here, not hacked around in marts.
-- Remember: sources are **declarations only**. dbt does not create them, it only references them.
-- In dev and CI, seeds give you a safe, reproducible sandbox.
-In prod, sources give you SLAs and accountability.
+## Source to Staging

+**Usage feed**: Staging models read directly from `source('atlas_meter','atlas_meter_usage_daily')`.

+**CRM, catalog, reference, pricing**: In development, staging reads from seeded tables (`ref(...)`).
+In production, these could be upgraded to real sources if ingestion pipelines land them upstream.